-- Texas A&M University-Commerce does not tolerate plagiarism and other forms of academic dishonesty.
+Texas A&M University-Commerce does not tolerate plagiarism and other forms of academic dishonesty.
 Plagiarism represents disregard for academic standards and is strictly against University policy.
 Plagiarized work can result in a "0" on a given assignment(s) or an "F" for the course as well as further administrative sanctions permitted under University policy.
-You may discuss course work and other course materials with fellow students (except during tests), but it is inappropriate to have another student do your course work or provide you with any portion of it. - Conduct that violates generally accepted standards of academic honesty is defined as academic dishonesty.
+You may discuss course work and other course materials with fellow students (except during tests), but it is inappropriate to have another student do your course work or provide you with any portion of it.
+Further, assignment responses written by or purchased from a third party writer may not be submitted in part or whole to satisfy assignment requirements.

+Conduct that violates generally accepted standards of academic honesty is defined as academic dishonesty.
 "Academic dishonesty" includes, but is not limited to, plagiarism (the appropriation or stealing of the ideas or words of another and passing them off as one's own), auto-plagiarism (duplicate submission of single work for credit in multiple or repeated classes), cheating on exams or other course assignments, collusion (the unauthorized collaboration with others in preparing course assignments), forgery (representing yourself as some else on a document, signing a roster on another student's behalf, soliciting or conspiring to commit a written misrepresentation of identity, etc.), and abuse (destruction, defacing, or removal) of resource material.
 All works submitted for credit must be original works created by the scholar uniquely for the class.
 Works submitted are subject to submission to TurnItIn, or other similar services, to verify the absence of plagiarism.
 Consequences of academic dishonesty may range from reduced credit on the plagiarized assignment to petition for removal from the academic program or institution, depending on the circumstances and extent of the violation; however, in typical instances, an automatic F on the assignment is considered appropriate as a minimum consequence.
-For additional information on the obligations and consequences regarding plagiarism and academic dishonesty, refer to the University Procedure 13.99.99.R0.10 Graduate Student Academic Dishonesty. - Also, be aware that the statute of limitations for penalties for plagiarism does not end upon the completion of the course or even upon graduation.
+For additional information on the obligations and consequences regarding plagiarism and academic dishonesty, refer to the University Procedure 13.99.99.R0.10 Graduate Student Academic Dishonesty.

+Also, be aware that the statute of limitations for penalties for plagiarism does not end upon the completion of the course or even upon graduation.
 If an instance of plagiarism is found anytime after the completion of the course, the course grade is subject to change accordingly and any awarded degree utilizing the course is subject to revocation.